ewwink/Ruby-Whois-API/README.md

 #About Ruby Whois

-Ruby Whois is forked from WhoIz, its a simple WHOIS lookup application.
+Ruby Whois is a simple WHOIS lookup application.
 It's built on Sinatra and Heroku friendly.

 ###API Usage